cheind/pytorch-blender/examples/datagen/Readme.md

 Each Blender instance, running `blend.py`, meanwhile creates a `blendtorch.btb.DataPublisher` to send outward messages.
 The addresses are taken from command-line arguments and are automatically provided by `blendtorch.btt.BlenderLauncher`.
 Next, `blend.py` registers the necessary animation hooks and usually creates one or more `blendtorch.btb.OffScreenRenderer` to capture offscreen images.
 Usually at `pre_frame` callbacks the scene is randomized and during `post_frame` the resulting frame is rendered and sent via output channel alongside with any (pickle-able) meta information desired.

-### Parallism
+#### Distributed computing
-**blendtorch** supports two kinds of parallism: Blender instances and PyTorch workers.
+**blendtorch** supports two kinds of data parallism: Blender instances and PyTorch workers.
 We use a [PUSH/PULL pattern](https://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/patterns/pushpull.html) that allows us to fan out from multiple Blender instances and distribute the workload to any number of PyTorch workers.

 It is guaranteed that only one PyTorch worker receives a particular message, no message is lost, but the order in which it is received is not guaranteed.
 When PyTorch is too slow to process all messages in time, the Blender instances will eventually block until new slosts are available.
 When the number of PyTorch workers is one (i.e `num_workers=0` in DataLoader) then all messages will be received in the order they have been generated.